2017 Books and Note Cards Catalog

 2017 BOOKS FOR THE CHILDREN IN OUR LIVES

 The best way to ensure that heirloom seeds and poultry are going to be around on this planet for many years to come is to encourage a child to become interested in their heritage.
 We would recommend that you find a young person to mentor and share a book with them.
 We will try to increase the listings here as we find good ones to share.

-NOTE: If you are a 4-H leader (or a parent or friend of a 4-Her), Please consider ordering the book Storey's Illustrated Guide to Poultry Breeds by Carol Ekarius (listed above) and donating it to your local 4-H club.
-It will be an invaluable tool to use for selecting which birds to show for the fair!
+NOTE: If you are a 4-H leader (or a parent or friend of a 4-Her), Please consider ordering the books Storey's Illustrated Guide to Poultry Breeds by Carol Ekarius and Showing Chickens by Glenn Drowns (both listed above) and donating them to your local 4-H club.
+They will be an invaluable tool to use for selecting which birds to show for the fair!
 The other book listed above named Pocketful of Poultry by Carol Ekarius would also be a good book to consider giving to a 4-Her.
-This is a very good learning tool for young people.

 Barnyard Games & Puzzles by Helene Hovanec & Patrick Merrell.
 100 mazes, word games, picture puzzles, jokes & riddles, brainteasers, and fun activities for kids.
 These games and puzzles depict life on the farm and have a difficulty rating of 1 hay bale (for younger children) up to 4 hay bales (for older children).
 It also includes a barnyard dictionary and an answer key in the back of the book.
 144 pages - 8 1/2" x 10 1/2" - $14.00 per copy